aaronpliu/vsfilemanager/README.md

 ## Commands

-- `Edit JSON/YAML Blocks`: Open the block editor with a custom webview UI for JSON or YAML files
+- `Edit Structured Blocks`: Open the block editor with a custom webview UI for structured files
-- `Sync Files`: Manually trigger file synchronization for JSON or YAML files
+- `Sync Files`: Manually trigger file synchronization for structured files
-- `Batch Update JSON/YAML Files`: Apply the same changes to multiple selected JSON or YAML files
+- `Batch Update Structured Files`: Apply the same changes to multiple selected structured files

 ## Usage

-### Editing JSON/YAML Blocks
+### Editing Structured Blocks

-1. Open a JSON or YAML file
+1. Open a JSON, YAML, XML, or TOML file
-2. Use the Command Palette (Ctrl+Shift+P or Cmd+Shift+P) to run "Edit JSON/YAML Blocks"
+2. Use the Command Palette (Ctrl+Shift+P or Cmd+Shift+P) to run "Edit Structured Blocks"
 3. Modify values in the webview editor
 4. Click "Save Changes" to apply modifications
 5. Optionally, apply changes to other files using the batch update feature